florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 <img src=".Manual webshop add on Mobile Photo\media\image10.png" style="width:2.99669in;height:4.77083in" />

-**Take a new photo
+**Take a new photo**
-**Activate the camera and take the photo.
+Activate the camera and take the photo.
 Go to step 10.

-> **Select an existing photo from the camera roll
+> **Select an existing photo from the camera roll**
-> **Open the camera roll from your mobile device.
+> Open the camera roll from your mobile device.
 Go to step 9.

 1. Select the photo to be linked from the camera roll. (no. 10)

 <img src=".Manual webshop add on Mobile Photo\media\image11.png" style="width:3.40625in;height:4.66306in" />

-Now the selected photo becomes visible in the ‘Change image’ window.
-See next page.

-**
-**

 If you want to crop the photo go to step 10.
 If the photo is already right as you wish, proceed to step 11.